rust-lang/surveys/surveys/2021-annual-survey/questions.md

 ### In what technology domains is Rust used at your company?

 Select as many as apply:

-- backend application
+- server-side application
 - desktop application
 - mobile application
 - web application
 - embedded application
 - other